 In 2011, Mr. Buck was inducted as a Fellow of the American College of Trial Lawyers, one of the most prestigious legal associations in America.
 The American College of Trial Lawyers is composed of the best of the trial bar from the United States and Canada.
 Fellowship in the College is extended by invitation only and only after careful investigation, to experienced trial lawyers who have mastered the art of trial advocacy and whose professional careers have been marked by the highest standards of ethical conduct, professionalism, civility and collegiality.
 Lawyers must have a minimum of fifteen years of trial experience before they can be considered for fellowship.
 Membership in the College cannot exceed 1% of the total lawyer population in any state or province.

-Mr. Buck was elected to membership in the American Board of Trial Advocates in 2010.
+Mr. Buck was elected to membership in the American Board of Trial Advocates in 2010 and currently holds the rank of Advocate.
 The American Board of Trial Advocates is a national association of experienced trial lawyers and judges dedicated to the preservation and promotion of the constitutional right to a civil jury trial.

 Mr. Buck is an adjunct professor of law at the Villanova University School of Law.